YesheKway/SPH5104_Pneunomia_ADE/README.md

        1_First_query.sql

-* select only patients with negative microbiology testing and at least on sample sent (This query additionally classifies patients based on microbiology findings into viral, bacterial, fungal or parasitic infection).
+* select only patients with negative microbiology testing and at least on sample sent (This query additionally classifies patients based on microbiology findings into viral, bacterial, fungal and parasitic infection).

       2_Second_query.sql

+* Extract patients antibiotic prescriptions and further classifiy all antibiotics into broad and narrow-spectrum abx.

+       3_ABX_info.sql

+* Extract all patients started on broad-spectrum abx before first blood culture test was drawn

+       4_StartedOnBroad.sql